Umbanda: Houses of worship

 Umbandist places of worship are termed centros, or alternatively tendas (tents).
 Those adopting a more African-orientation are sometimes called terreiros; this term comes from Candomblé, and so is avoided by some practitioners of White Umbanda.
 Each centro will typically have its own Padroeiro, or patron spirit.
 They are often totally autonomous, although some are members of larger Umbandist federations.
+Due to their autonomous organization, some Umbandist leaders as of 2025 have been accused and arrested in insolated incidents, following allegations of "rape, sexual violence by fraud, sexual harassment, torture, extortion, threats, and bodily harm," and "concealment of evidence" among other cases of religious abuse.
+In 2024, an arrest was also made on similar allegations.
+Following one arrest, the Ceará Spiritist Union of Umbanda reiterated their "complete confidence in the innocence of our member".

 A centro may occupy a purpose-built structure although may be based out of someone's home.
 Sometimes several centros will share the same structure, arranging their services at different times from each other.
 An insignia, the ponto riscado (sacred sign) may be on the exterior of the building to identify its function.
 Certain rituals may also be held outdoors, for instance beside a stream or the sea if that location is deemed particularly appropriate to the rite.